 Among patients with claudication, treadmill exercise training improves 6-minute walk performance, brachial artery flow-mediated dilation, and quality of life.
 Strength training did not improve 6-minute walk performance, although it did improve quality of life.
 Exercise treadmill training represents a relatively safe means of improving 6-minute walk performance and quality of life, and should be recommended to patients with peripheral arterial disease with and without claudication who are able to exercise.
 Further research is needed to determine if the improvement in brachial artery flow-mediated dilation (i.e., improvement in endothelial function) will improve clinical events.

 McDermott MM, Ades P, Guralnik JM, et al. Treadmill exercise and resistance training in patients with peripheral arterial disease with and without intermittent claudication: a randomized controlled trial.
 JAMA 2009;301:165-74.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Exercise, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Exercise, Sports and Exercise and ECG and Stress Testing